Our Lady of Snows - Tuticorin

 The Paravars Of The Pearl Fishery Coast

+The history of Shrine Basilica is closely connected with the history of the conversion of the PARAVARS, the indigenous people of the Pearl Fishery Coast.
+In fact, Our Lady of Snows, is fondly called in Portuguese senhora, Das Nevis which means Our Lady of Snows.
+She has been given the unique title of Yelu Kadalthurai, Yega Adikala Thai in Tamil which means the Mother of Refuge for the seven major coastal villages, viz Vembar, Vaippar, Tuticorin, Punnaikayal, Virapandianpatinam, Thiruchendur and Manapad.
 The Mass Conversion Once the paravars of Pearl Fishery Coast had a sharp dispute with the Muslims of this area regarding the right of Pearl Fishing.
 The Pattankattimar (The leaders of Parava villages) requested the Portuguese to rescue them form the cruelties of the Muslims and the Portuguese and the Muslims were routed.
 As a token of gratitude to their redeemers, the Portuguese, the Paravars from about 22 villages numbering about 30,000 embraced Christianity in the y ear 1535-37 .
 In October 1542, St. Francis Xavier arrived on the shores of the Pearl Fishery Coast to catechize them and strengthen them further in their faith.

 The Persecution Soon there arose a great religious persecution by the Nayak of Madurai who had by this time taken control of the Pearl Fishery Coast.
 They set fire to churches and houses of Catholics.
 Hence the Paravars left Tuticorin and fled to a nearby Island named Raja Theevu (known as Hare-island today).
 They took along with them the statue of Our Lady of Snows and solemnly installed it in a newly built church there.
 It was there till the Jesuits returned to Tuticorin in 1610.